alirezamohamadiam/alirezamohamadiam/README.md

 👋 Hello World!
-I'm Alireza Mohamadi, a Computer Engineering student with a passion for machine learning and optimization.
-Currently pursuing my B.Sc. at Islamic Azad University, Kermanshah Branch.
+I'm Alireza Mohamadi, a passionate Computer Science graduate deeply immersed in the world of machine learning and optimization.
+I hold a Bachelor of Computer Science from Islamic Azad University, Kermanshah Branch.

-🔍 Research Interests:
-   - Machine Learning
-   - Regression
-   - Optimization

-📚 Education:
-   - B.Sc. in Computer Engineering, Islamic Azad University, Kermanshah, Iran (2020-2024)

 📝 Latest Publications:
-   - "Designing and Optimizing a Photonic Crystal-Based All-Optical XOR Gate Using Machine Learning" (Majlesi Journal of Electrical Engineering, 2023)
+   - "Designing and Optimizing a Photonic Crystal-Based All-Optical XOR Gate Using Machine Learning" in Majlesi Journal of Electrical Engineering, 2023.
+(Scopus indexed) [doi: 10.30486/mjee.2023.1984121.1111](Link)
-   - "Data-Driven Approach to Anticipate Castration Resistance in Metastatic castration-sensitive prostate cancer using Random Forest Classifier" (Recently Submitted)
+   - "Data-Driven Approach to Anticipate Castration Resistance in Metastatic castration-sensitive prostate cancer using Random Forest Classifier" (Under Review in JECEI Journal)

-   - "Advancing Optical Logic: Machine Learning-Driven Optimization of All-Optical AND Gates" (In preparation)
+📚 Conference Proceedings:
+   - "Neural Network-Driven Optimization of Photonic Crystal-Based All-Optical NOT Gate Design" - Accepted to DCHPC 2024 conference (IEEE indexed)
+   - "Enhancing the Performance of Photonic Crystal AND Gates with Machine Learning Optimization" - Accepted to DCHPC 2024 conference (IEEE indexed)
+   - "Blockchain-Integrated Architecture for Medical Internet of Things (IoMT)" - Accepted to DCHPC 2024 conference (IEEE indexed)

+📝 Other Publications:
+   - "Development of a Novel Nanotechnology-Enabled Window with Low-E Technology and Self-Cleaning Capability" presented at The First National Conference on Innovative Ideas in Sustainable Energy [Link]

 💼 Academic Experience:
    - Research Assistant optimizing logic gates through machine learning